venice1200/TapClock/TapClock/README.md

+**Readme for TapClock v0.6.1**
+All Infos for v0.6.0 are valid for v0.6.1 and:
+Wakeup Mode added to Setup.
+Wakeup Mode 1: MPU based Wakeup (Standard).
+Wakeup Mode 2: LRB Button based Wakeup, like WordClock.
+If Wakeup Mode 2 is chosen the MPU is send to sleep, good for the battery.

 **Readme for TapClock v0.6.0**
 All Libraries v0.5.7 are also needed for v0.6.0 and
 * PinChange Interrupt library, search for "NicoHood" at GitHub

 All Infos for v0.5.7 are valid for v0.6.0 and:
 Usage
 The Menu contains two new values
-* Watchface: 1=TapClock Watchface, 2=WordClock Watchface
+* Watchface: 1=TapClock Watchface (Standard), 2=WordClock Watchface
 * Wakeup: will come with v0.6.1

 Gestures
-If your MPU is properly calibrated you can move the Setup Menu Cursor up and down and
+If your MPU is properly calibrated you can move the Setup Menu Cursor up and down
-change values +/- rotating WatchX forwards and backwards.
+and change values +/- by rotating your Arm/WatchX forwards and backwards.
-I save the current values of the actual WatchX Position when the menu is opened and use the stored values with offsets to modify the cursor or the menu values.
+I save the current x/y/z values of the WatchX Position when the menu is opened
+and use these values with offsets to modify the cursor or the menu values.

 **Readme for TapClock v0.5.7**

 Definitions: